rperry99/console-number-wizard/README.md

 - You pick a number between x and y, and the game will guess a number, you say if it's lower or higher, and eventually, the computer will get it right.

+### Future update ideas

+- Let the user create the range themselves

 # Version 1

 - Choose a random number between 1 and 1000 and the game will eventually guess it